 laid down with pcp

-my throat got tight/
+my throat got tight/then last year

 in the candlelight glow